-- 5 Interview Tips for Older Job Seekers
+- 5 Resume and Interview Tips for Older Job Hunters

 - 6 Tips to Make a Great Impression in an Interview

-- 7 Things You Should Never Say in an Interview
+- 7 Things You Should Never Say During a Job Interview

-- 9 Interview Questions You Should Be Asking
+- 9 Questions You Should Be Asking in a Job Interview

 - 10 Tips to Boost Your Interview Skills

 - 50 Worst of the Worst (and Most Common) Job Interview Mistakes (Wait!
 I could make that many mistakes?
 Oh, man, this is going to be brutal.)

 All kidding aside, there is actually good advice on the Internet for preparing for, and succeeding in, a job interview.
 Check out our previous blog post The Informed Interviewee or CareerBuilder.com’s great list of articles on interview tips that cover a wide range of topics.
 The contributing authors do an excellent job of interviewing career specialists and hiring managers to glean useful advice and insight.
 Peruse the list to see what works for you.

 My Advice in a Nutshell

 I’ve been an interviewer and interviewee several times in my career.
 For those of you who are new to the job search, here are some basics for preparing for the interview:

 - Do your homework.
 Learn more about the company, and review the job announcement prior to the interview.
 Then bring a set of questions for the hiring manager about the company and the job.
 You will inevitably be asked, “Do you have any questions for us?”